Please note that ISDA no longer supports the 2006 ISDA Definitions – see ISDA’s statementfor further information.

 While the 2006 ISDA Definitions are amended by the publication of ‘Supplements’, component documents of the 2021 Definitions (such as the Main Book or Matrices) will be amended and restated in their entirety in new versions.
 Versions of each component document will be differentiated by number and date (eg, Main Book, Version 1, June 11, 2021 or Version 2, September 30, 2021).
 ISDA has also published confirmation templates for use with the 2021 Definitions.

-ISDA published the second release of the 2021 Definitions on September 30, 2021 and the third release of the 2021 Definitions on November 10, 2021.
-The following Version map illustrates the current versions of the component parts of the 2021 Definitions with effect from November 10, 2021. .
+The following Version map illustrates the current versions of the component parts of the 2021 Definitions with effect from December 16, 2021.

 Changes to terms relating to payments/calculations and floating amounts (note there have been no changes to the fixed amounts), including formulae, interpolation and other concepts associated with calculating payments due.